 It is our experience that great design is not just about great ideas.
 It is about great people.
 We work with the hospitality industry’s luminaries: the hoteliers, restaurateurs, entrepreneurs and brands who share our ambition to design original spaces.
 As designers, we use bravery, wizardry, insight and vision to achieve category-defining design, again and again.

 Created in 2014, our limited-edition design research publication, The Salmon, has been created to highlight opportunities for differentiating design within the many myriad categories of the hospitality sector.
-To date we have explored the future of fine fining, business hotel design and sensual design within the casual dining category.
+To date we have explored the future of fine dining, business hotel design and sensual design within the casual dining category.

 “I have a simple challenge each time; to design the true category-definer.